-Google, as most would know, redirects Blogger blogs to country-specific domains.
-For instance, if you open example.blogspot.com in your browser, you might be redirected to example.blogspot.in if you are located in India or to example.blogspot.com.au if you access the same blog from Australia.
+Google now redirects Blogger blogs to country-specific domains.
+For instance, if you open example.blogspot.com in your web browser, you will be redirected to example.blogspot.in if you are located in India or to example.blogspot.co.uk if you are accessing the blog from UK.

-This country based URL redirection does mean some negative consequences to your Blogger blog.
+This country based URL redirection is likely to impact your Blogger blogs in a not so positive manner.
 For example:

-- The social stats – or Facebook Likes, Google +1s and Tweet counts – for your blog stories may be diluted as the URLs for the same story become different from different visitors.
+- The social stats – like your Facebook Likes, Google +1s and Tweet counts – for your blog posts may be reduced as the URLs for the same blog post will be different for different visitors.

-- You will have a similar problem if you are using an external commenting platform like Disqus or Facebook Comments.
+- You will have a similar problem if you are using an external commenting platform like Disqus or Facebook Comments because the blog URLs will be different even when the underlying page is the same.

 - Also, if canonicalization isn’t implemented properly, it may cost you some Google juice as external websites may link to your country-specific pages.